siriuz42/siriuz42.github.io/_posts/2015-12-20-Thai Green Curry Wings.md

 Thanks to Ben Athiwaratkun for the recipe.

 Last weekend we have had our very inspiring end-of-semester party at Ben's apartment.
-He cooked this Thai flavored chicken wings which were definitely an explosion on our tongues.
+He prepared some Thai flavored chicken wings which were definitely an explosion on our tongues.
 Here is the recipe that I have stolen from his omniscient cookbook.

 - 2 tablespoons all-purpose flour
 - 1 teaspoon salt